Don Wildman

-Don Wildman is a podcast and documentary host.
+Don Wildman (born March 21, 1961) is a podcast and documentary host.
 He is the current host of the American History Hit podcast as well as the host and narrator of Mysteries at the Museum, Beyond the Unknown, Dark Tales with Don Wildman, and Buried Worlds with Don Wildman on the Travel Channel.

 He also hosted and narrated Travel Channel's Weird Travels, Off Limits, and Monumental Mysteries.

 Early life

 Wildman was raised in Pitman, New Jersey, and is a 1979 graduate of Westtown School, a Quaker boarding school located in Chester County, Pennsylvania.
-He also attended Earlham College in Richmond, Indiana (another Quaker school) and trained as an actor at The Drama Studio in London, England.
+He also attended Earlham College in Richmond, Indiana (another Quaker school) and trained as an actor at Drama Studio London.

 Acting

 Wildman was originally a stage actor in several production the best known of which was Gross Indecency: The Three Trials of Oscar Wilde.
 He also acted in several commercials before finding success with his love of history and mysteries.